This post is also available in: Svenska

 The lumps are often lymph nodes.

 Pea-sized nodules on the neck, in the throat or behind the ears are almost always lymph nodes.
 Lymph nodes are also found in the armpits, groin, inside the stomach and between the lungs.
 The latter, of course, cannot be felt with your fingers.
-A normal and healthy lymph node can be up to one centimeter in size in the groin, behind the ear, in the throat or on the neck.
+A normal and healthy lymph node can be up to 1cm in size in the groin, behind the ear, in the throat or on the neck.

 What are lymph nodes?